Layljl0615/CS5330_WS/week2/readme.md

-Lab 2: Loading, Displaying, and Saving Images
+# Lab 2: Loading, Displaying, and Saving Images
-* Click on ”Files” on the top-right corner of your screen
+## Loading images with OpenCV
-* Click on “Settings” and then to Project: “Name of Your Project”
+## Displaying images with OpenCV
-* Click on “Python Interpreter” (On Mac, you can find “Settings”
+## Saving images with OpenCV